alexculea/Preboot-Oxide/doc/configuring.md

 match:
   # device #1
   - select:
-      ClientMacAddress: 08:00:27:E7:DE:FE # should always use capital letters
+      ClientMacAddress: 08:00:27:E7:DE:FE # this can also be lowercase
     conf:
       boot_file: /path/to/bootfile.efi